ICHEC/qpcc-tm/material/cards-12.md

   render_markdown_format: myst
 ---

-# Lecture 12: Quantum Activities in ICHEC
+# 12: Quantum Activities in ICHEC

 ```{admonition} Lecture 12
 The flash card below is part of the discussion in the tutorial session of lecture 2.